 Over the years, I have created a variety of Thai inspired sandwiches named Thai Your Mother Down.
-It started in my BBQ days with a pulled pork, collard green kimchi (yes – I know kimchi is Korean), and Thai peanut sauce sandwich.
-I then swapped out the kimchi for Thai chili relish and quick pickled cucumbers and applied it to a burger.
-When I started More Recipes About Music & Food, I resurrected the name for a roasted cauliflower sandwich with pickled vegetables and Thai Peanut sauce.
+It started in my BBQ days with a pulled pork, collard greens kimchi (yes – I know kimchi is Korean), and a Thai peanut sauce sandwich.
+I then swapped out the kimchi for Thai chili relish and quick-pickled cucumbers and applied it to a burger.
+When I started Music & Food, I resurrected the name for a roasted cauliflower sandwich with pickled vegetables and Thai peanut sauce.

 So when it came time to write a Thai inspired hot dog recipe for the Music & Food project, I decided to find new musical inspiration.
 That came in the form of a One Hit Wonders playlist and Mr. Head’s claim to fame.

 I prefer a grilled hot dog, especially a charcoal-grilled dog.
 Nothing beats the added smoky flavor and grilled char.
 Unfortunately, I often want hot dogs but not the steps required to set up the grill and start charcoal.
 That’s where a cast-iron skillet and a split dog come to the rescue.
 This is the method I most often use to cook dogs.
 Heat the cast iron over high heat – cut the hot dog lengthwise leaving a hinge – spread the dog out cut side down in pan – cook – flip – cook – working each side for optimal char.
 It’s really the only way to cook a hot dog indoors.